 Just be cautious if you’re a student or renting your home, as you don’t want to get stung with early termination fees if you have to cancel your contract before the fixed-term is finished when you move out.

 Make sure to check for setup costs on the deal you want as they can offset at least some of the savings you make from a low monthly price.

-There’s more to life than just broadband — there’s a whole host of additional services that are available with many broadband packages.
+There’s a whole host of additional services that are available with many broadband packages.
 You can compare broadband packages from providers that combine services like landline call plans, pay-TV subscriptions (known together as triple-play) or even mobile contracts (quad-play) from larger providers.

-In order to make their deals stand out, providers will often “sweeten the pot” with some kind of reward or incentive — like cashback, bill credits or a free gift of some kind.
+To make their deals stand out, providers will often add on some kind of reward or incentive, like cashback, bill credits or a free gift of some kind.

-Depending on the value of these rewards (and specifically their value to you), they can make the effective monthly cost more 'worth it', or enrich your package a bit more.
+Depending on the value of these rewards, they can make the effective monthly cost more worth it.

 These rewards are typically limited-time offers, but don't let that force you into making a decision too quickly.

 Essentiallty, if you know what you want from a new broadband deal, try not to be seduced by short-term wins like a £100 gift card if it's not the right deal for you.
 However, if the deal is what you're looking for, don't wait too long because you might miss out on some good freebies.

 Another good way to find out which broadband provider is right for you is to see what the customers are saying.